52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 ##### Bindings

-This configuration page allows the de-/activating of the support bindings.
+This configuration page allows the de-/activation of the supported bindings.

 > ####### Activity 9
 >